How To Check Database Size In Oracle

 Full Database Size in Oracle 21c

-In oracle, full database size can be calculated by checking the size of the database folder available inside the oradata folder.
+In Oracle, the full database size can be calculated by checking the size of the database folder inside the oradata folder.

-All the databases are present inside the oradata folder.
-In our case, the default orcl folder is present which holds the information of Data files, temp files, and log files.
+All the databases are present inside the data folder.
+In our case, the default orca folder is present, which holds the information for data files, temp files, and log files.

-There are multiple ways to combine the result of oracle queries but the most efficient and preferred way is using the union all clause in oracle.
+There are multiple ways to combine the results of Oracle queries, but the most efficient and preferred way is to use the union all clause in Oracle.

 Example Script:

-In the below script, we have calculated the full database size in oracle by combining temp files, data files, and log files.
-Union All clause allows us to combine the results of multiple queries.
+In the script below, we calculated the full database size in Oracle by combining temp files, data files, and log files.
+The Union All clause allows us to combine the results of multiple queries.

 SELECT SUM(BYTES)/1024/1024/1024 AS "Total Size"